Geonovum/IMX-LineageModel/Keuzes.md

 #### Summary

 The requirements are reflected in the model by introducing the following concepts:

 - **Data element**
       - "orchestrated data element" for req 1
       - "source data element" for req 2.

-   In order to describe lineage information about date elements we need to be able to talk about them.
+      In order to be able to talk about them.

 - **Orchestration Activity**
       - Property Mapping execution and property path execution for req 3

       In order to describe that orchestration took place.

 - **Registry** for req 4.

       In order to decribe where source data is retrieved from and thus can be found.

 - **Mapping element**
       -  Property Mapping and property path for req 5.

       In order to precisely indicate what rules were applied to the source data to derive the orchestrated data.

 In short: